Over-The-Counter Medicines for Infants and Children

 OTC medicines are divided into the following classes:

-the labels to know what the active ingredients are in all products.
+to know what the active ingredients are in all products.

 Some are more concentrated than others.
 Common analgesics for infants and children